fleith/resume/docs/index.md

 # Álvaro Fleith

-I'm passionate about technology and graduated in Computer Engineer.
+I'm a computer engineer and passionate about technology.
 I have more than 10 years of experience in the software industry.